-Our mission is delivering accurate auction information to motivated buyers – and providing funding to our friends in law enforcement so they can keep our communities safe and secure.
+Our mission is delivering accurate auction information to motivated buyers.
 Accurate and up-to-date auction information is essential to the buying potential of the auctions.
+We do not operate the auctions listed on this site, but only present them for informational purposes.

 What is a Police Auction?